Skip to content

 Good Manufacturing Practices (GMP) compliance is crucial for ensuring product quality, safety, and efficacy in the pharmaceutical industry.
 However, small and medium-sized enterprises (SMEs) often face a significant challenge: a lack of skilled personnel with expertise in GMP guidelines and regulatory requirements.
 This skill gap can hinder compliance efforts and put SMEs at risk of regulatory penalties and product recalls.

-This article explores the reasons behind the lack of skilled personnel in SMEs and provides actionable strategies to overcome this
+This article explores the reasons behind the lack of skilled personnel in SMEs and provides actionable strategies to overcome this challenge effectively and sustainably.

 Why SMEs Struggle with Skilled Personnel for GMP Compliance